Unforgettable Multi-Day Horseback Safaris

 Simalaha Horse Safaris offers you the unique opportunity to explore the Zambezi floodplains on horseback.
 Riding amongst wildlife such as giraffe, wildebeest and zebra is an unforgettable experience, and we also introduce you to the people of this ancient land offering you unique cultural experiences.

-Simalaha Horse Safaris offers a range of horseback safari packages, including combining a horseback safari with a relaxing stay close to the magnificent Victoria Falls and the many attractions of Livingstone.
+Simalaha Horse Safaris offers a range of horseback safari packages, including combining a horseback safari with a relaxing stay at Chundukwa River Lodge, close to the magnificent Victoria Falls and the many attractions of Livingstone.

 Our horseback safaris give you plenty of time in the saddle, up to 6-7 hours a day, with time to relax in our beautiful tented camp during the heat of the day and in the evenings.